 A QA tester or Product manager would want to mock various error responses to check how the application handles the errors.

-Requestly is a tool that intercepts all the network requests and allows users to modify them.
-It enables users to Modify Headers, Redirect URLs, Switch hosts, Mock API responses, Delay network requests, Insert custom scripts.
-It is available as a desktop app and browser extension on all major browsers.
+Requestly is an open-source web debugging platform that intercepts all network requests and allows users to modify them.
+It enables users to Modify Headers, Redirect URLs, Switch hosts, Mock API responses, Delay network requests, and Insert custom scripts.
+It is available as a desktop app and as well as a browser extension on all major browsers.

 Requestly app can simulate status code responses by using the redirect rule to redirect to a mock API that overrides the status code.
 In simple words, you are hitting the mock API instead of the actual API.